lhowell55/Qliksense.Extension.amPieChart/README.md

 ## Introduction
 While searching for some good charts, I found great charts @ [amCharts](https://www.amcharts.com/).
 You can use them for FREE with a watermark, but for a small purchase, the watermark can be removed legally.

-I found a amComboChart created by NielsLindberg.  https://github.com/NielsLindberg  A lot of framework was created and I just needed to extend some of the functions to create the amPieChart.
+I found a Qliksense extension called amComboChart created by NielsLindberg.  https://github.com/NielsLindberg  A lot of framework was created and I just needed to extend some of the functions to create the amPieChart.
 So, I give credit to NielsLindberg for his intial work.

 It has almost all of the functions that come with amChart Pie.